 2. Warm up.

 Whatever room you are using, it must be warm.
 As you know, newborns do not regulate their body temperature like we do and will need a very warm space to feel comfortable.
 A small heater will do a good job here or just turn up the heating.
+Keep them wrapped up as much as you can while photographing and only remove the blanket for a short while before snuggling them up again.

 3. Lighting is everything.